 Define an Interface for the Game Developer

-You will define an interface index.js file to implement the fundamental functions of the game engine, and, to serve a similar purpose as the C++ header file, or the import statement in Java, or the using statement in C#, where functionality can be readily accessed without in-depth knowledge of the engine source code structure.
+You will define an interface index.js file to implement the fundamental functions of the game engine, and, to serve a similar purpose as the C++ header file, the import statement in Java, or the using statement in C#, where functionality can be readily accessed without in-depth knowledge of the engine source code structure.
+It will also serve as an entry point to the engine from the client.
+That is, by importing index.js the client can client can access the needed components and functionality from the engine to build the game.

-Create index.js file in the src/engine folder, import form gl.js, vertex_buffer.js, and, shader_resources.js, and define the init() function to initialize the game engine by calling the corresponding init() functions of the three imported modules.
+Create index.js file in the src/engine folder, import from gl.js, vertex_buffer.js, and, shader_resources.js, and define the init() function to initialize the game engine by calling the corresponding init() functions of the three imported modules.

 // local to this file only